docpad-archive/documentation/extend/plugin-write.html.md

 OK
 ```

-Writing good unit tests is hard, but just try to cover all the possible inputs and expected outputs for your plugin and you will be making a good start.
+Writing good unit tests is hard.
+Just try to cover all the possible inputs and expected outputs for your plugin, and you’ll be off to a good start.